Deinonychosauria

-Deinonychosauria is a clade of paravian dinosaurs which lived from the Late Jurassic to the Late Cretaceous periods.
+Deinonychosauria is a clade of paravian dinosaurs that lived from the Late Jurassic to the Late Cretaceous periods.
 Fossils have been found across the globe in North America, Europe, Africa, Asia, South America, and Antarctica, with fossilized teeth giving credence to the possibility that they inhabited Australia as well.
 This group of dinosaurs are known for their sickle-shaped toe claws and features in the shoulder bones.

 Deinonychosauria is commonly defined as all dinosaurs more closely related to dromaeosaurids (such as Deinonychus antirrhopus) than to birds (such as Passer domesticus).
 It traditionally includes the families Dromaeosauridae and Troodontidae, which each possess enlarged "sickle claws".
-However, troodontids may instead be closer to birds than to dromaeosaurids, so they would lie outside Deinonychosauria under that hypothesis.
+Troodontids may instead be closer to birds than to dromaeosaurids, however, so they would lie outside Deinonychosauria under that hypothesis.
 This would also render Deinonychosauria equivalent to Dromaeosauridae, under a broad definition of the family.
 As the structure of the paravian family is still undergoing debate, the components of Deinonychosauria is unstable beyond dromaeosaurids.